kfatehi/modmail/README.md

 ## Developing Modules

 To develop your own module, add it to your config using the `path` key.
 Make sure to set an `id` key too so that your ipc prefix is setup correctly.
-See the `gpg` module in the `src` directory for examples of each component.
+See the `pgp` mod in the `src/mods` directory for examples of each component.

 As you edit your embedder and injection components, you can hit CMD-R (Ctrl-R on Windows and Linux) to reload!
 You can also open the inspector (see the View menu for the hotkey) to see your embedder and injection developer tools!